MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 Even when setting a default value, try not to use static values.
 In the previous example,
-$env:COMPUTERNAME is used as the default value which will automatically be translated into the local
+`$env:COMPUTERNAME` is used as the default value, which is automatically be translated into the
-computer name if a value is not provided.
+local computer name if a value is not provided.

 ## Verbose Output

-While inline comments are useful, especially if you writing some unusual code that may not be
+While inline comments are useful, especially if you're writing some complex code, they never get
-straight forward, they'll never been seen by someone who is using your functions unless they dig
-into the code itself.
+seen by users unless they look into the code itself.

-The function shown in the following example has an inline comment in the foreach loop.
+The function shown in the following example has an inline comment in the `foreach` loop.
 While this
 particular comment may not be that difficult to locate, imagine if the function included hundreds of
 lines of code.